 Meet our Board of Directors!

---and her family.
-Jenny founded Take Your Child to a Bookstore Day in 2010 when she was taking the younger members of the aforementioned family to story hour at her local bookstore weekly.
-Bookstores kept her connected to her community, to stories, and to her dream of being a writer.
-While waiting the release of her next novel, Ruin Falls
+Jenny is the Vice President of Author Programs for International Thriller Writers, and teaches writing and publishing for New York Writers Workshop.
+She founded Take Your Child to a Bookstore Day in 2010 when she was taking the younger members of the aforementioned family to story hour at her local bookstore weekly.
+Bookstores keep her connected to her community, to stories, and to her dream of being a writer.
+Jenny lives in the Catskill Mountains of New York.

 Beth Miller received her undergraduate degree in Art and Art History from Montclair State University in 1991.
 She also received a graduate degree from Seton Hall University in Museum Professions and a certificate in Historic Preservation from Drew University.
 Beth has worked and volunteered in the arts field for over twenty years.
 One of her passions is working with children and introducing them to the joys of reading.
 She is also a strong advocate of supporting small and local businesses.
 Beth is currently completing her first novel.
 "The Stop", a work of literary fiction, tells the story of a young heiress who vanishes without a trace in the 1920s and how the house that she lived in copes with her disappearance.
 A lifelong New Jersey resident, Beth resides in Upper Montclair, New Jersey, with her husband and their pet turtle.